Modern C++ Engineering Practices — Building a File Copier from Scratch (Part 2): Core Implementation and Practical Testing

 return false;

-We check the stream state immediately after each write.
-If a write failure is detected, we return right away.
-Reasons for write failure could include a full disk, insufficient permissions, or a device error.
-Detecting it early and stopping early prevents further writes from causing more issues.
+We check the stream status immediately after each write.
+If a failure is detected, we return right away.
+Write failures can result from a full disk, insufficient permissions, or device errors.
+Detecting issues early allows us to stop promptly and prevents further complications from continued writes.

 Design of the ProgressBar Class